 The Algarve’s new property looks fantastic, but what is it like to stay at the Anantara Vilamoura?

 Frequent travellers will be familiar with the Anantara name.
-The byword for high-end luxury properties in Asia, Vilamoura is their first hotel in Europe.
+The byword for high-end luxury properties in Asia, Vilamoura in Portugal is their first hotel in Europe.
 Should you be excited?
 Quite frankly, yes.
+My advice?
+Add it to your Portugal itinerary straight away.

 The hotel opened in April, in what used to be the Tivoli Victoria.
 The opulent glitz and you’re-so-golden-luxe-and-don’t-you-know-it glam of its previous incarnation have gone, replaced with natural textures and materials hearkening from across the Algarve.